About PEG Membership

 - The opportunity to become an Accredited Text Editor (English) through writing PEG’s newly introduced Accreditation Test.

-- Free access to the Oxford University Press Dictionaries website is offered to members.
+- Free access to the Oxford University Press Dictionaries website.

 The Professional Editors’ Guild currently has four membership categories: Student Member, Associate Member, Full Member and Accredited Text Editor (ATE).